asaduzzaman599/warehouse-management-client-side/README.md

 - User can login with Email, Password and Google account.
 - User can varify and can reset password with mail.
 - All items data will store in mongodb data base.
-- Server created with nodejs for smooth and first performance.
+- Server created with nodejs for smooth and fast performance.

 ### Technologies Used